Sample Out-Of-Sample Inference Based on Wasserstein Distance: Methodological Development

-where the previous estimate follows by applying Lemma \ref{Lem_Tech} (the error is obtained by localizing $\zeta$ on a compact set, which is valid because the sequence of global optimizers is easily seen to be tight).
-The objective function is strictly convex as a function of $\zeta$ and we know when $\left\Vert \zeta\right\Vert _{2}\rightarrow\infty$ the objective function tends to $-\infty$, thus each global maximizer (for each $n$) can be characterized by the first order optimality condition almost surely.
-By taking the derivative $\zeta$ and set it to zero, applying dominating convergence theorem as for $l=1$, we have
+where the second equality is by applying Lemma \ref{Lem_Tech} (the error is obtained by localizing $\zeta$ on a compact set, which is valid because the sequence of global optimizers is easily seen to be tight), and the third equality is applying similar derivation as in \eqref{EQN_DCT_T_i_n},The objective function is strictly convex as a function of $\zeta$ and we know when $\left\Vert \zeta\right\Vert _{2}\rightarrow\infty$ the objective function tends to $-\infty$, thus each global maximizer (for each $n$) can be characterized by the first order optimality condition almost surely.
+Similar as Case $l=1$, let us denote